HOME |

 Lake Leota

 Catch and release fishing on Lake Leota for largemouth and smallmouth bass is open year-round unless otherwise noted.
-Motor trolling is allowed with up to 3 hooks, baits, or lures, per angler
+Motor trolling is allowed with up to 3 hooks, baits, or lures, per angler.

 Directions:

-on Madison Street and turn left onto Antes Dr and then right. to enter Leonard Leota Park.
+From E. Main Street in downtown Evansville turn left onto N. Madison Street.
+Head north on Madison Street and turn left onto Antes Dr and then right. to enter Leonard Leota Park.

 Local Bite